• Skip to primary navigation

 Breakfast Pie

-Breakfast Pie has been our Christmas morning tradition ever since I can remember, and it’s become our Friendsgiving breakfast as well – sinfully rich and filling to eat mid-morning before an early dinner feast.
-It is the epitome of breakfast comfort food, rich with sausage and eggs and THREE kinds of cheese baked together in a biscuit crust.
-Once you make it, which I sincerely hope for your happiness is very very soon, the recipe will be requested by friends and coworkers and teachers and everyone else who tries it, and they’ll love you even more when they find out how ridiculously easy it is.
+Breakfast Pie has been our Christmas morning tradition ever since I can remember, and it’s become our Friendsgiving breakfast as well – wonderfully rich and filling for mid-morning before an early dinner feast.
+It is the epitome of breakfast comfort food, rich with sausage and eggs and three cheeses baked together under a biscuit crust.
+Once you make it, which I sincerely hope for your happiness is very soon, the recipe will be requested by friends and coworkers and teachers and everyone else who tries it, and they’ll love you even more when they find out how ridiculously easy it is.

 Above all, Breakfast Pie is perfect for holiday mornings or brunches because it can be so easily prepped ahead of time.
 You can cook the sausage and mix the filling together several days in advance.
 The morning of, it’s just a quick whisk of batter and the pie is ready to go in the oven.
 The baking time is magically just right to put it in before stockings and ready to eat by the time you get to presents.